Malva pudding

-Malva pudding is a sweet pudding of South African origin.
+Malva pudding is a cake or pudding of South African cuisine.
 It contains apricot jam and has a spongy caramelised texture.
-A cream sauce is always poured over it while it is hot, and it is usually served warm with custard and/or ice-cream.
-Many South African restaurants offer it.
-The pudding is thought to originally be of Dutch then Cape Dutch origin synonymous with the Cape.
+A cream sauce is always poured over it while it is hot, and it is usually served warm with cold custard and/or ice-cream.
+Many South African restaurants offer the dish, which is thought to originally be of Dutch and Cape Dutch origin.